-- 4.1 Once a student has been given a Registration of Fully, Provisionally or Temporarily Registered, he/she will be issued with a Student UCard.
+- 4.1 Once a student is Fully Enrolled, they will be issued with a Student UCard.
 The UCard officially identifies the holder as a University of Sheffield student. - 4.2 The UCard gives a student access to student IT Services and many other services and facilities.
 It is the property of the University of Sheffield and students are expected to carry their UCard with them at all times whilst on University property. - 4.3 The UCard is issued with an expiry date which reflects the expected end of study date at the time of printing.
-The expiry date will only be altered if an official change to the end of study date is agreed by the University, and a student's record has been updated accordingly. - 4.4 Access to IT Services depends upon a student having a valid username and password and an eligible Registration Status.
-Where a student's registration is suspended or terminated (see section 5 below), this will remove their access to IT Services and invalidate their UCard.
+The expiry date will only be altered if an official change to the end of study date is agreed by the University, and a student's record has been updated accordingly. - 4.4 Access to IT Services depends upon a student having a valid username and password and an eligible Enrolment Status.
+Where a student's enrolment is suspended or terminated (see section 5 below), this will remove their access to IT Services and invalidate their UCard.

-5. Termination or Suspension of a Registration
+5. Termination or Suspension of Enrolment

-- 5.1 If a student fails to complete the registration process within the required timescale, he/she may be Deemed Withdrawn from the programme of study; this means that the University will terminate their student registration and they will no longer be considered a registered student of the University. - 5.2 If a student fails to communicate with the University at the end of a period of Leave of Absence, it will be assumed that they do not wish to continue their studies and the process of withdrawing them from their programme will be instigated. - 5.3 If a student fails to respond to repeated reminders relating to outstanding tuition fee payments, or to requests for evidence related to immigration of qualifications, the University may suspend their registration temporarily pending completion of the required action by the student.
-In these circumstances, international students should particularly refer to section 1.5.2 of these notes. - 5.4 Students will be given advance notice by the University of any termination or suspension of their registration.
+5.1 If a student fails to complete the enrolment process within the required timescale, the student may be Deemed Withdrawn from the programme of study; this means that the University will terminate their student registration and they will no longer be considered an enrolled student of the University.

+- 5.2 If a student fails to communicate with the University at the end of a period of Leave of Absence, it will be assumed that they do not wish to continue their studies and the process of withdrawing them from their programme will be instigated. - 5.3 If a student fails to respond to repeated reminders relating to outstanding tuition fee payments, or to requests for evidence related to immigration of qualifications, the University may suspend their enrolment temporarily pending completion of the required action by the student.
+In these circumstances, international students should particularly refer to section 1.5.2 of these notes. - 5.4 Students will be given advance notice by the University of any termination or suspension of their enrolment.